ggirelli/fish-conditions/README.md

 1. Install OligoArrayAux if not already available.
 To check if the software is already available run `command -v melt.pl` or `melt.pl --version`.
 The first will give no output if the software is not installed, and the second will show the version of the currently installed software, if any.
 OligoArrayAux is available [here](http://unafold.rna.albany.edu/OligoArrayAux.php).
 2. Install GNU parallel if not already available.
 To check if the software is already available run `command -v parallel` or `parallel --version`.
 The first will give no output if the software is not installed, and the second will show the version of the currently installed software, if any.
 GNU parallel is available [here](https://www.gnu.org/software/parallel/).
+3. Install datamash if not already available.
+To check if the software is already available run `command -v datamash` or `datamash --version`.
+The first will give no output if the software is not installed, and the second will show the version of the currently installed software, if any.
+Datamash is available [here](https://www.gnu.org/software/datamash/).
-3. Download `fish-conditions` repository and submodules.
+4. Download `fish-conditions` repository and submodules.

 ```
 git clone https://github.com/ggirelli/fish-conditions